-How to block phone calls on your Android phone
+Learn how to block a number on Android

 The methods for doing this will vary slightly according to your specific device and the version of Android that you are using.
 Many tutorials exist for your specific device.
 Try searching on YouTube or the XDA developers forum.

 There is no universal path for blocking contacts on Android smartphones, and it’s a feature the vanilla versions of Android Lollipop and older oddly omit.
-Thankfully, for those users with Nexus devices running Android 6.0 Marshmallow or later, Android now gives you a way to block a caller right from the Phone app.
+Thankfully, for those users with stock Android devices, like the Google Pixel or Google Pixel XL, running Android 6.0 Marshmallow or later, Android now gives you a way to block a caller right from the Phone app.
 Some devices also allow users to enable a per-number blocking mode through the phone’s settings.

 Blocking calls on a Pixel or Nexus device (Marshmallow 6.0+)

-Note: Update: Clarified blocking instructions for both Samsung and LG phones.